drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Reagent Choice

-The example below illustrates how it is possible to direct the stereoselectivity of a reaction by modifying the reagent.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/reagent-choice-b0d5e201'><i class='fa fa-play' aria-hidden='true'></i></button>The example below illustrates how it is possible to direct the stereoselectivity of a reaction by modifying the reagent.
 It shows how it is possible to influence the course of the reaction towards the desired product with the right choice of the nucleophile.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/reactant2.png){: loading=lazy }
 #### Reaction Conditions

-Once a specific reaction has been selected, it is implemented - which is one of the chemist's most time consuming jobs.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/reaction-conditions-7138d0d1'><i class='fa fa-play' aria-hidden='true'></i></button>Once a specific reaction has been selected, it is implemented - which is one of the chemist's most time consuming jobs.
 A whole set of conditions need to be defined: the reagents, the time, the temperature, the concentration or the physical state of the reactants, the solvent, the pH, the catalysts and their combinations to obtain the desired product.
 In the example below, 50 trials were carried out before the best set of conditions (with a yield of 96%) was found.
 In unfavorable conditions, the reaction does not work well and cannot be rectified.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer